ZhangJH07/Junior-Bakery/README.md

 # Junior-Bakery
-This is a website for the Integrated Project
+Our project name is called the 'Junior's Bakery' and this will be the website for the Integrated Project.